 This wine, or sake, ewer would have been designed for domestic use, probably as a high quality piece for a merchant, rather than for a member of the warrior class.
-Pine trees and mandarin orange trees on a riverbank decorate the lid and encircle the body, extending over the spout, and gold flat makie arabesques decorate the length of the handle.
+Pine trees and mandarin orange trees on a riverbank decorate the lid and encircle the body, extending over the spout, using gold, silver, and aokin flat makie and thinly raised makie with cut gold-foil and painted lines.
+Gold flat makie arabesques decorate the length of the handle.
 Inside the lid are two inscriptions, reading ‘to-i-tsu’ and ‘hyakuhachi/ ka-se-me-ru-ge.’
-‘Kasemeruge’ may have referred to a person’s name.
-Height 16.3cm, width, including spout 21.4cm.
+‘Kasemeruge’ may have referred to a person’s name, height 16.3cm, width, including spout 21.4cm.

 The 1835 Burghley Inventory records: ‘Japan Closet, Japan in the Glass case opposite the door(s), sic, B & G A Kettle’.